handplant/craftcms-lazy-starter-kit/README.md

 # 🚀 CraftCMS Lazy Starter Kit

-A modern, production-ready Craft CMS Starter Kit with Vite, Tailwind, Vue Web Components, Datastar, GraphQL and DDEV — perfect for agencies and freelancers who want to build clean and fast Craft sites.
+A modern, production-ready Craft CMS Starter Kit with Vite, Tailwind, Vue Web Components, Datastar, GraphQL, and DDEV — perfect for agencies and freelancers who want to build clean and fast Craft sites.

 ---